2022 White Coat Ceremony

 A key element of the oath was their commitment to health equity and social justice.

-Written by the Entering Class of 2019
+Written by the Entering Class of 2022

 As I begin the study of medicine, I take this oath freely and upon my honor.

-To my patients, I pledge that:
+To my patients, I pledge:

-To my profession, I pledge that:
+To my profession, I pledge: